Xe/site/blog/wasmcloud-progress-2019-12-08.markdown

 ## GReeTZ

-Every single one of these people was immesurably helpful in this research over the years.
+Every single one of these people was immeasurably helpful in this research over the years.

 - A. Wilcox